brandonvio/brightthread/docs/design-document.md

 - **Sampling & environments**: enable full tracing by default in dev/staging; use sampling in prod to control cost and data exposure.
 - **PII controls**: redact or omit sensitive fields (addresses, emails, tokens) from trace payloads; never include secrets in prompts.

-For additional diagrams (flows and observability visuals), see the [Architecture Diagrams Appendix](/appendix/architecture-diagrams/).

 For assumptions about BrightThread's existing technology landscape, see the [Assumptions Appendix](/appendix/assumptions/).

 ---